-Ross Richard “Rylan” Clark (born 25 October 1988) is an English presenter, television personality, singer and model.
+Ross Richard “Rylan” Clark-Neal (born 25 October 1988) is an English presenter, television personality, singer and model.
 He is best known for finishing in fifth place on the ninth series of The X Factor, and winning Celebrity Big Brother in January 2013.
 He has also appeared on several comedy panel shows including Celebrity Juice and Sweat the Small Stuff.

 In May 2013, Clark was announced as the new host of Big Brother’s Bit on the Side, replacing then alongside from 2014 Emma Willis who herself replaced Brian Dowling as the host of Big Brotherfollowing a revamp by Channel 5.
 In addition to this, Clark has had several presenting roles on the ITV Breakfast programme Daybreak as their stand-in showbiz editor and also guest presents sections of daytime television programme This Morning.

 Clark was born Ross Richard Clark on 25 October 1988 in Stanford-le-Hope, Essex, to mother Linda Clark.
 His early career was working for Optical Express in Lakeside Shopping Centre.
 He is openly gay and supports same-sex marriage.
 He is also a voice for animals and, in June 2013, posed naked for an anti-fur PETA campaign to speak against the fur industry.
 He explained, “I just don’t agree with animals getting killed just to be worn.”

 In 2003, Clark was an extra in the romantic comedy film Love Actually.
 He also acted as Rupert Grint’s body double in the Harry Potter films.
 In 2007, he applied for Big Brother 8, but, “the day I was going in, it got taken away from me because it got leaked to the press.
 It was devastating.”